Arup3201/SmartFlow-Traffic-Manager/README.md

-# AOTS: Automated Object Tracking System
+# Artificial Traffic Management System

-A system that can track objects from a video and detect the objects with their class, also can put a boundery box around it.
+A system for reducing the traffic problems like congestion, traffic lights etc.